Public–private partnerships by country: Philippines

+On December 5, 2023, President Bongbong Marcos signed Republic Act 11966 or the PPP Code of the Philippines.
+The PPP Code of the Philippines incorporates the best practices and lessons learned from over 33 years of experience in implementing PPPs in the country to ensure that present and future PPP projects are of high quality and can mitigate risks during implementation.
+The PPP Code of the Philippines also strengthens and institutionalizes PPPs in the country with a unified legal framework for both at the national and local levels by streamlining requirements, procedures, and regulatory approvals to create a more stable policy environment for all PPP projects; clarifying ambiguities in the existing BOT Law; reducing transaction costs with predictable tariff regime that safeguards public interests; and improving ease of doing business for PPPs.

+On March 21, 2024, the implementing rules and regulations was signed by Government officials led by Arsenio Balisacan at The Mega Tower, Mandaluyong.
+"This pivotal moment underscores the Marcos administration's commitment to its Build Better More program of building and realizing high-quality, game-changing infrastructure projects that enable socioeconomic transformation," Balisacan said.
+"The PPP Code and its IRR aim to strengthen and institutionalize PPPs in the country by providing a unified legal framework for all PPPs at both national and local levels," he explained.
+It clarifies the ambiguities in the Build–operate–transfer Law, last amended in 1994, and other existing PPP legal frameworks.

 Russia

 Nowadays there are special laws about PPP in 69 subjects of Russian Federation.
 But the biggest part of them are just declarations.
 Besides PPP in Russia is also regulated by Federal Law #115-FZ (21.07.2005) "On concessional agreements" and Federal Law #94-FZ (21.07.2005) "On Procurement of Goods, Works and Services for State and Municipal Needs".
-In some ways PPP is also regulated by Federal Law №116-FZ (22.07.2005) "On special economic zones" (in terms of providing business benefits on special territories – in the broadest sense it is a variation of PPP).
+In some ways PPP is also regulated by Federal Law No.116-FZ (22.07.2005) "On special economic zones" (in terms of providing business benefits on special territories – in the broadest sense it is a variation of PPP).

 Still all those laws and documents do not cover all possible PPP forms.

 In February 2013 experts rated subjects of Russian Federation according to their preparedness for implementing projects via public–private partnership.
 The most developed region was Saint Petersburg (with rating 7.8), the least Chukotka (rating 0.0).

 By 2013 there were almost 300 public–private partnership projects in Russia.